Fine-structure constant: Measurement

 While the value of α can be determined from estimates of the constants that appear in any of its definitions, the theory of quantum electrodynamics (QED) provides a way to measure α directly using the quantum Hall effect or the anomalous magnetic moment of the electron.
 Other methods include the A.C.
 Josephson effect and photon recoil in atom interferometry.

 There is general agreement for the value of α, as measured by these different methods.
 The preferred methods in 2019 are measurements of electron anomalous magnetic moments and of photon recoil in atom interferometry.
 The theory of QED predicts a relationship between the dimensionless magnetic moment of the electron and the fine-structure constant α (the magnetic moment of the electron is also referred to as the electron g-factor g_{e}).
-The most precise value of α obtained experimentally (as of 2012) is based on a measurement of g_{e} using a one-electron so-called "quantum cyclotron" apparatus, together with a calculation via the theory of QED that involved 12672 tenth-order Feynman diagrams:
+One of the most precise values of α obtained experimentally (as of 2023) is based on a measurement of g_{e} using a one-electron so-called "quantum cyclotron" apparatus, together with a calculation via the theory of QED that involved 12672 tenth-order Feynman diagrams: